Vaibhavs10/insanely-fast-whisper/README.md

 1. @ochen1 created a brilliant MVP for a CLI here: https://github.com/ochen1/insanely-fast-whisper-cli (Try it out now!)
 2. @arihanv created a an app (Shush) using NextJS (Frontend) & Modal (Backend): https://github.com/arihanv/Shush (Check it outtt!)
+3. @kadirnar created a python package on top of the transformers with optimisations: https://github.com/kadirnar/whisper-plus (Go go go!!!)